GoogleChrome/web.dev/src/site/content/en/blog/css-individual-transform-properties/index.md

 {% Img src="image/AeNB0cHNDkYPUYzDuv8gInYA9rY2/Pn0t3nrqfBg6JhmYFslm.svg", alt="Keyframes Graph", width="800", height="745" %}

+### Using `transform`

-To write this using `transform`, you’d have to calculate all in-between values for all defined transformations, and include those in each keyframe.
+To implement this animation using `transform`, you’d have to calculate all in-between values for all defined transformations, and include those in each keyframe.
 For example, to do a rotation at the 10% mark, the values for the other transformations must be calculated as well, because the `transform` property needs all of them.

 {% Img src="image/AeNB0cHNDkYPUYzDuv8gInYA9rY2/AF5n6UlhcuQ5UNKemX8M.svg", alt="Keyframes Graph with intermediate values calculated", width="800", height="745" %}